 What Is Shoulder Impingement?

-Thinking about starting a new exercise program in the new year?
-Maybe yoga will be your new thing for relaxation and flexibility!
-As with any new exercise program it is important that you consult with your physician and/or physical therapist, ESPECIALLY, if you have known health conditions which may limit your participation.
+Thinking about starting a new exercise program?
+Maybe yoga will be your new thing for relaxation and flexibility.
+As with any new exercise program, it is important that you consult with your physician and/or physical therapist, especially, if you have known health conditions that may limit your participation.

 Who is at Risk For Shoulder Impingement?